 Middleby's Board currently has an Audit Committee, established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934 (as amended, the "Exchange Act"), a Compensation Committee, and a Nominating and Corporate Governance Committee.
 The charters for these three committees are available on our website, www.middleby.com, on the "Investors-Corporate Governance" page.
 All three committees are composed entirely of independent directors.
 The Board and each committee actively oversees management of risks as discussed further, in "Governance-Risk Oversight".

 Audit Committee

 Members:

-McCarthy (Chairperson), O'Brien, and Ziyad Meetings in fiscal year 2022:
+McCarthy (Chairperson), Scherger, Shah and Ziyad

+Meetings in fiscal year 2023:

-six times virtually, one time in person
+three times virtually, two times in person

 The Audit Committee is responsible for: